There's now a host of streaming services available for Irish viewers to choose from. Here’s all you need to know about the best ones.

 The Standard plan costs €16.99 a month and offers full HD streaming quality and the ability to view on two devices simultaneously — handy for roommates sharing in college or couples at home.

-As well as being able to stream content from multiple devices, online or using the Netflix app, subscribers have the option to download episodes of their favourite shows to watch offline or while on the go - pretty neat.
+As well as being able to stream content from multiple devices, online or using the Netflix app, subscribers have the option to download episodes of their favourite shows to watch offline or while on the go.

-Netflix has suffered from accusations of focussing on quantity over quality in recent years, and it's now the most expensive streaming service by far, having increased its prices multiple times over the past few years.
+Netflix has suffered from accusations of focussing on quantity over quality in recent years, and it's now the most expensive streaming service, having increased its prices multiple times over the past few years.
 However Netflix has started rolling out a cheaper, ad-supported plan in some overseas markets.
 But this isn't available in Ireland yet.

 2. Prime Video

-Unlike Netflix, Prime Video offers a week’s free trial.
-But if you sign up for Amazon Prime you'll get a 30-day free trial.
+Unlike Netflix, Amazon Prime offers a 30-day free trial.

-Prime Video allows subscribers to stream in HD, 4K, and even 4K Ultra HD (for more recent additions to the catalogue) at no extra cost.
-To check what TV shows or movies are compatible with 4K or HDR streaming just click into your selection and the presence of the little 4K or HDR icon will let you know.
+Prime Video allows subscribers to stream in HD, 4K, and even 4K Ultra HD (for more recent additions to the catalogue) at no extra cost for now.

 Amazon has also started dipping its toes into live sport.
 In recent years it has bought rights to show Premiership football, top-tier tennis tournaments, and NFL football.
 However the sports licence agreements change regularly and are often country specific.
 So check carefully before signing up to see what sporting action is currently on offer to viewers in Ireland if this is something that's of interest to you.